 The report stresses that Ministers have interfered in the Review Body for Doctors' and Dentists' Remuneration (DDRB) processes as a matter of course, imposing public sector pay freezes and pay caps, and arbitrarily defining NHS 'affordability' each year.

-Last week we joined talks on pay with Health Secretary Steve Barclay.
-It came just hours after the Department of Health and Social Care confirmed a real-terms cut for contract values for general dental practice in England.
+Publication follows last week's talks on pay with Health Secretary Steve Barclay, which came just hours after the Department of Health and Social Care confirmed a real-terms cut for contract values for general dental practice in England.

-It's a process that's been dogged by interminable delay, with the government routinely providing late evidence.
+The pay review process has been dogged by interminable delay, with the government routinely providing late evidence.
 The pay uplift for 2022/23 in England is set to be implemented 10 months late in February 2023, close to the end of the NHS financial year and backdated to April 2022.
-The political chaos and the resultant churn at the Department of Health and Social Care have been cited as excuses.

 Root and branch reform is now needed to give the DDRB real independence.
-It means an end to the 'remit letters' from Ministers that dictate what's affordable at the outset.
-It means clear and enforceable timetables for the pay review process that all parties must adhere to and powers to restore pay losses for the period where the review body has effectively had its hands tied.
+Proposals include an end to the 'remit letters' from Ministers that dictate affordability at the outset, clear and enforceable timetables for the pay review process that all parties must adhere to, and powers to restore pay losses for the period where the review body has effectively had its hands tied.

 "Both dentists and medics bear the scars of a failed pay review process.

 "Savage cuts to real incomes are the result of a system that's doled out pay caps and pay freezes to order.

 "The NHS will keep haemorrhaging talent until we see a body with real independence."